Animadversio/Animadversio.github.io/_academic_notes/Note on ShapeCollage.md

 Note on Patch Based Shape Interpretation
 ========

-These are 2 related paper both employ a **patch based approach** to tackle **shape from shading** problem.
+These are 2 related papers both employ a **patch based approach** to tackle **shape from shading** problem.

 Typically patches have simpler appearance, thus they are easier to collect the statistics on or fit a model on.
-The spirit is to find a local explanation for patches in an image, however, as there will be ambiguity in local patches, the algorithm should not over-commiting to any one of the explanation and keep the distribution of possible shapes.
+The spirit is to find a local explanation for patches in an image.
+However, as there will be ambiguity in local patches, the algorithm should not **over-commiting** to any one of the explanation and keep the distribution of possible shapes.
 And then take these local shape proposals and see which can stitch together and make sense globally.

-Following this spirit, both of the algorithm has largely similar plan.
+Following this spirit, both of the algorithm has similar general plan.
 The final optimization goal both comprise of an unary term $D$ and a binary term $\delta$, i.e. the goodness of a local shape interpretation and how compatible are 2 close-by shape interpretation.
 It's similar to many labeling problem in Computer Vision.
 $$
 C=\lambda \sum_p D(L_p)+\sum_{(p_i,p_j)\in E}\delta(L_{p_i},L_{p_j})
 $$